adhi-26/SentimentAnalysis/README.md

 https://ai.stanford.edu/~amaas/data/sentiment/

 # Data Preparation
 Converted text into lowercase.
 Changed negation statements into positive form to account for context.
 Changed words to their base form.
 Converted words into the singular form.
 Removed any stopwords and long words(length>15).

+# Feature Selection
+Pointwise Mutual Information(PMI) on words to identify the importance of words, bigrams, trigrams to the category.
+Selected top n features with the highest PMI scores to build the vocabulary

+# Text Vectorization
+Applied Tf-idf Vectorizer on pre-processed reviews using the vocabulary built using PMI feature selection.

+# Model
+Used an SVC model with rbf kernel and a few hyperparameters tuning to get the ML model